The Crisis: Advertisement

-Advertisements in The Crisis showcase jobs, education, and businesses in the African-American community.
-These advertisements often reflected the views of the current editor.
-Under Du Bois, advertisements on education are most prevalent.
-All types of schools, institutions, training courses, colleges and universities.
+The magazine carried advertisements for jobs, schools, books, businesses, cultural events, and services aimed at African-American readers.
+During Du Bois's editorship, educational institutions and publications were especially prominent among its advertisers.
 Some of the schools advertised are Howard University, Fisk University, Paine College, The Cheyney Training School for Teachers and many others.
 The number one thing these schools had in common was they were all only for colored students.
 Another popular advertisement under Du Bois was job advertisements.
 Some of the jobs advertised were teachers, vendors, nurses, dentists, civil service and stenographers.
 There was always a need for advertising agents.
 The Crisis even had its own ad for agents specifically for the magazine.
 The advertisement section also includes ads for other magazines and books to read.
 One of these magazines is The Brownies' Book, a magazine for children; a double subscription to The Brownies' Book and The Crisis for a special price is even offered.
 Another was Locoma Magazine, an adult magazine featuring such topics as marriage, divorce, eugenics, and birth control.
-The Crisis also advertised books that claimed to be necessary reading for all African Americans; among these books weree Darkwater: Voices from Within the Veil by Du Bois, Scott's Official History of the American Negro in the Great War by Emmett Jay Scott, and As Nature Leads by J. A. Rogers.
+The Crisis also advertised books that claimed to be necessary reading for all African Americans; among these books were Darkwater: Voices from Within the Veil by Du Bois, Scott's Official History of the American Negro in the Great War by Emmett Jay Scott, and As Nature Leads by J. A. Rogers.
 As the magazine continued its growth and influence, they added a table of books readers could buy from the magazine, which was called "The Crisis Book Mart".
 This range of books featured influential writers including Langston Hughes, Alain Locke, Claude McKay and others.
 Many of the books and magazines advertised in The Crisis are aimed to showcase culture as well as to educate African Americans.
 Real estate was also included in the magazine's advertisements, as well as plots of land for building homes and even for vacationing in various locations such as Orchardville, Idlewood, Pleasantville, and Atlantic City.
 This showed the spread of African Americans across different cities, as well as their prospering wealth.